SapporoAlex/JS-Minifier/ReadMe.md

 const observer=new IntersectionObserver(d=>{d.forEach(a=>{a.target===profileImage&&(a.isIntersecting?profileImage.classList.add("enlarged"):profileImage.classList.remove("enlarged"));a.target===graphSheet&&(a.isIntersecting?
 ```
 ## Files in This Repository
-- Jasmine.exe: The precompiled executable for the program.
 - JSMinifier.jar: The Java Archive file to run the program.
 - JSMinifier.xml
 - src/: Source code for the project.